timur-makarov/gcp-infra/README.md

 **What is done already?**

 - Created simple microservices and added discovery of Kubernetes services
-- Created Helm charts for microservices
+- Created a Helm chart for all 3 types of microservices
+- Installed PostgreSQL Helm chart and wrote a shell script for the one and only db migration
+- Created the db architecture

 **What are the next steps?**

-- Install PostgreSQL Helm chart
 - Connect every microservice to the DB
 - Create scalable architecture for every microservice
 - Create first versions of the CRUD operations